Ph.D. in Japanese

 - Proseminar sequence: Complete the following courses for a letter grade of 'B' or higher:

-- EALC 201 - Proseminar in East Asian Humanities I: Skills and Methodologies (3 units) - required all students
+- EALC 201 - Proseminar in East Asian Humanities I: Skills and Methodologies (3 units) - required for all students

 - EALC 202 - Proseminar in East Asian Humanities II: Current Scholarship (1 unit) - required for literature students, optional for linguistics students